BECKMAN SCHOLARS PROGRAM

 The Beckman Scholars Program selection committee looks at the student applicant’s overall GPA, including transfer credits.

-No. Only students majoring in biology, chemistry, or neuroscience are eligible to apply.
+No. Only students majoring in biomedical sciences, biology, chemistry, or neuroscience are eligible to apply.

 Yes.
 Students who intend to conduct research as part of their medical career are eligible.
 However, the onus is on student applicants to provide convincing proof of their intent to conduct research.